janion/GCodeWeb/README.md

 - [X] Add "Download All" button for generated files
 - [ ] Add save and load functionality for configurations
 - [ ] Add the other operations
+- [ ] Add tool options to validation in app